utkarsh-singh-1729/elixir-develop/README.md

 </div>

 ## ERPNext

-100% Open-Source ERP system to help you run your business.
+ERP system to help you run your business.

 ### Motivation